mmatyas/supermariowar/README.txt

 New maps, announcers and music packs are posted all the time, so please come visit!

+Also go visit out fan-made content repository at http://smwstuff.com It is full of new maps, music tracks, menu skins, announcers, tours, and lots more!

 Super Mario War was developed by Florian Hufsky, Two52 and many more contributors.
 For a complete list of great people see THANKS.txt